 Once your materials are ready, the process moves to buyer outreach.
 In an off-market deal, this means approaching a targeted list of qualified buyers and not posting publicly.

 Initial conversations are high-level.
-A buyer will want to understand the revenue model, the user base, the category, and why you are selling.
+A buyer will want to understand the revenue model, MAU size, the user base, retention rates, and why you are selling.
 They are not asking technical questions yet.
 They are deciding whether the opportunity fits what they are looking for.

 Expect to sign NDAs before sharing any details.
 A serious buyer will respect this.
 Anyone who pushes back on signing an NDA before getting your financials is not someone you want in your deal.